curiocunngios/CTF/new_learning_plan.md

 - start track B (start small), from reading the pdf and watching the demo first
 - pick a firebird pwn challenge you've done before and make C notes

+plan for the day (5/2/2025) (Wed):
+CTF
+- Nightmare's problems (ROP) (finish all)
+- Nightmare's reverse ( One more)
+- h0mbre assignments
+- start reading track B

+SCHOOL:
+- read lecture notes of ELEC before the lecture
+- read lecture notes of phys1112 before the lecture
+- read lecture notes of comp2011 before the lecture

+- read lecture notes of ELEC after the lecture
+- read lecture notes of phys1112 after the lecture
+- read lecture notes of comp2011 after the lecture

+- make notes of ELEC after the lecture
+- make notes notes of phys1112 after the lecture
+- make notes notes of comp2011 after the lecture

+- try out homework, if any